solo-io/solo-cop/workshops/opa-sidecar-externalauth/README.md

       resource: 'httpbin.tar.gz?alt=media'
 ```

-Now, we can install gloo platform with ExternalAuth enabled and the OPA sidecar configured.
+Now, we can install Gloo Platform with ExternalAuth enabled and the OPA sidecar configured.
 This is done with the Gloo Platform helm chart.
-You can set options and helm values as you would like, and then include the following snippet in your values.yaml file:
+You can set options and helm values as you would like and then include the following snippet in your values.yaml file:

 ```yaml
 extAuthService: